rnietoe/Training/docs/AWS/02-Storage.md

 * EBS snapshots use **incremental** backups and are stored in S3
 * By default, the **DeleteOnTermination** attribute is set to True for the root volume, and is set to False for all other volume types.
     * To preserve the root volume when an instance terminates, change the DeleteOnTermination attribute for the root volume to False.
+* EBS doesn’t grow automatically as your data requirements increase – you would need to increase the volume size and then extend your filesystem.

 EBS Types: